Senth/minecraft-mod-manager/README.md

 Install or update Minecraft mods from Curseforge.

 positional arguments:
-  {install,update,configure,list}
+  {update,configure,list}
-                        Install (NOT IMPLEMENTED YET), update, configure, or list mods mods
+                        Update, configure, or list mods mods
-                        The mods to install, update, or configure.
+                        The mods to update or configure.
                         If no mods are specified during an update, all mods will be updated.
                         To specify the download site for the mod, put 'curse:' before the mod.
                         E.g. 'curse:litematica'